diderot-edu/diderot-guide/INSTALL.md

 ## Windows
-The necessary tools to build the guide don't exist on Windows, but it can be built by using the Windows Subsysem for Linux (WSL).

 - Install WSL as documented in the [Microsoft Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 (Choose Ubuntu as the Linux subsystem)
 - A Ubuntu tile will be added to the start menu.
 - Launch the Ubuntu WSL from the start menu.